cjstoddard/PicoCalc-uf2/MircoPython/README.md

 # MicroPython Projects

+Update 4-28-2025
+I am aware of the bug in Hamurabi.bas that was rebooting the PicoCalc at the end of the game.
+I am fiddling with other things at the moment, I will get to it shortly.
+In the meantime, I changed it so it just errors out without rebboting the device.

 Update 4-26-2025
 I ported Hamurabi to MicroPython, mostly just to practice MicroPython.
 I added my boot.py and main.py files as well, along with the module files, placed properly in a lib folder.
 I found the defaults were not working for me for whatever reason.
 If you find your PicoCalc is not loading properly using the standard setup, try removing evrything from the Pico and upload the contents of the Boot Files folder to your Pico and see if it works.
 Netchk.py is a simple program to check to make sure the PicoCalc has mounted the SD card and connected to the Wifi after booting.
 To run a program, use the following commands;